Wacom-Developer/signature-sdk-js/README.md

 - Opera

 Firefox and Safari have refused to implement this feature on the basis of security reasons, so it won't be supported.

+***NB: The STU-541 features TLS encryption, which is not compatible with the JS SDK at this time.**

 | Browser        | Canvas support | WebHID support |